DON'T LOSE ACCESS:

 Vucic’s words amounted to a stinging rebuke of how the European Union has handled its response to the coronavirus outside its borders.
 But it also served as a warning sign to Western leaders that China is on the soft power offensive, scrambling to refurbish its image after botching the initial coronavirus response.

-The Chinese government’s mishandling of the coronavirus outbreak that began in Wuhan province—initially trying to cover it up, including detaining doctors who raised early alarm bells—helped lead to the global spread of the pandemic.
+The Chinese government’s mishandling of the coronavirus outbreak that began in the city of Wuhan—initially trying to cover it up, including detaining doctors who raised early alarm bells—helped lead to the global spread of the pandemic.
 But now, as cases within its own borders begin to ebb, Beijing is shipping sorely needed medical supplies and doctors worldwide, including to Italy and Iran, two of the countries hit hardest by the virus outside of China.

 [Mapping the Coronavirus Outbreak: Get daily updates on the pandemic and learn how it’s affecting countries around the world.]